-Dijrra Keepers named as part of chorus of voices to protect Aboriginal children
+Dijrra Keepers named as part of chorus to protect Aboriginal children

 Antoinette Braybrook, CEO of Djirra (formerly the Aboriginal Family Violence Prevention and Legal Service Victoria – FVPLS Victoria), formally announced the women named as Djirra Keepers yesterday, in an event celebrating NAIDOC week.

 A number of those working in the early childhood education and care (ECEC) sector have been named in the list of Djirra Keepers, including Lisa Thorpe, a Gunditjmara/ Gunnai woman who is currently the CEO of Bubup Wilam for Early Learning Aboriginal Child and Family Centre.

 Djirra is an Aboriginal Community Controlled Organisation which provides holistic, culturally safe and specialist legal and non-legal support to Aboriginal and Torres Strait Islander people who experience family violence – predominantly women.